ka-weihe/fast-dice-coefficient/readme.md

 # fast-dice-coefficient
-Fastest implementation of [Sørensen–Dice coefficient][wiki].
-This implementation has linear time complexity (O(n)), as opposed to [string-similarity](https://www.npmjs.com/package/string-similarity), [dice-coefficient](https://www.npmjs.com/package/dice-coefficient), etc., that runs in cubic time (O(n)^2).
+Fastest implementation of [Sørensen–Dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient).
+This implementation has linear time complexity (O(n), as opposed to other solutions: [string-similarity](https://www.npmjs.com/package/string-similarity), [dice-coefficient](https://www.npmjs.com/package/dice-coefficient), etc., running in cubic time O(n<sup>2</sup>).

 This algorithm can be used to compute the similarity between strings.
-It return a fraction between 0 and 1, where 0 indicates no match and 1 indicates that the strings are indentical.
+It return a fraction between 0 and 1, where 0 indicates no match and 1 indicates full match.

 ## Install